Climber7/Climber/README.md

 Yet another cross platform ss/trojan GUI client.

-Currently support MacOS and Windows, Linux support is on plan.
+Currently support MacOS(10.10 or up) and Windows(vista or up), Linux support is on plan.

 #